*This program will no longer be offered this year. Contact firstname.lastname@example.org.

 Are there costs to participate in this program?

-You will have the opportunity to attend an information session in December and January to learn more about what an externship consists of and why/how you can use an experiential opportunity like this to start thinking about your career.
+You will have the opportunity to attend an information session in January to learn more about what an externship consists of and why/how you can use an experiential opportunity like this to start thinking about your career.
 Once selected as an extern, you will receive:

 - A pre-professional workshop prior to the externship consisting of tips on making the most of the externship experience, professional dress and etiquette, and networking and career goal setting